chanyk-joseph/projects_showcase/README.md

 ## 2018

 * [Open Source: A Remote Desktop Application For Managing Machines Via Web Browser](https://github.com/harmonicinc-com/joebot)
-An award-winning util for accessing machines across different networks via web portal.
+An award-winning util for accessing machines across different networks via web portal, just like a remote desktop application but on browser!
 This util has been widely adopted in different internal projects for CI maintainance.
 \
 **Tech Stack**: Golang, VueJS, Networking (Proxy), SSH Tunnel, VNC, RestAPI, TCP/IP